Louisville Truck Accident Lawyer

 Factors That Can Cause a Truck Accident in Louisville

 The reason semi-trucks are on the road in the first place can make them dangerous.
 Many trucks transport perishable goods or hazardous materials.
 Most of these transported goods come with tight deadlines.
 This adds pressure to the driver to push themselves to get to their destination on time.
 This may cause them to drive through the night without rest.
-This lack of rest combined with deadlines increases the likelihood of trucking accidents.
+This lack of rest, combined with deadlines, increases the likelihood of trucking accidents.

 If a driver keeps pushing themselves, they are increasing their chances of having an accident.
-In trucker’s terms, this is called “white line fever.”
-The lines on the road blur and the driver may begin to nod off.
+In trucker terms, this is called “white line fever.”
+The lines on the road blur, and the driver may begin to nod off.
 In a worst-case scenario, the truck driver falls asleep.
 There are laws and regulations designed to prevent exhausted truckers from getting back on the road, but they’re not always enforced.

 Another factor that causes truck accidents is driver inattention.
 This can be from drowsiness or from looking down at an electronic device.
 These are dangerous for any driver, but especially for a vehicle that could easily weigh 20 tons.
 Along with their weight, trucks take longer to stop.
 When they aren’t paying attention to the road and traffic suddenly comes to a stop, the truck will likely jackknife or hit the vehicles in front of them, causing an accident.